Aitkenvale, Queensland: Education

-Aitkenvale State School is a government primary (Prep-6) school for boys and girls at 67-85 Wotton Street (19.2967°S 146.7630°E).
+Aitkenvale State School is a government primary (Prep–6) school for boys and girls at 67–85 Wotton Street (19.2967°S 146.7630°E).
 In 2018, the school had an enrolment of 492 students with 42 teachers (39 full-time equivalent) and 26 non-teaching staff (18 full-time equivalent).
 It includes an intensive English language program.

-Riverside Adventist Christian School is a private primary (Prep-6) school for boys and girls at 59 Leopold Street (19.3056°S 146.7677°E).
+Riverside Adventist Christian School is a private primary (Prep–6) school for boys and girls at 59 Leopold Street (19.3056°S 146.7677°E).
 In 2018, the school had an enrolment of 50 students with 5 teachers (4 full-time equivalent) and 3 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Aitkenvale.
 The nearest government secondary schools are Heatley Secondary College in neighbouring Heatley to the north-west and Pimlico State High School in neighbouring Gulliver to the north-east.

 Amenities

 Shopping

-Stockland Townsville is a shopping centre on the block bounded by Nathan Street, Ross River Road, Elizabeth Street and Alfred Street (19.2993°S 146.7631°E) with the following major tenants:
+Townsville Shopping Centre is a shopping centre on the block bounded by Nathan Street, Ross River Road, Elizabeth Street and Alfred Street (19.2993°S 146.7631°E) with the following major tenants: